 FMLA doesn't guarantee any sort of paid leave.
-An employee can elect to use paid leave that they have accrued, however.
+An employee can elect to use paid leave that they've accrued, however.
 Employers can also require an employee to use paid leave as part of the FMLA leave as long as the employer provides the employee with the proper notification.

 Yes.
 FMLA leave covers ongoing treatments by a health care provider, so employees can count therapy sessions that are medically necessary as FMLA leave.

-No. An employer can request that you provide some sort of medical certification of your serious medical condition, but you do not have to provide medical records to your employer.
+No. An employer can request that you provide some sort of medical certification of your serious medical condition, but you don't have to provide medical records to your employer.

-You may have to follow policies your employer's policies on outside employment, but your employer cannot otherwise restrict your actions during your leave.
-This will not apply, however, if the original reason for the leave no longer exists, if you failed to provide medical certification or if you lied about the reasons for the leave in the first place.
+You may have to follow your employer's policies on outside employment, but your employer can't otherwise restrict your actions during your leave.
+This won't apply, however, if the original reason for the leave no longer exists, if you failed to provide medical certification, or if you lied about the reasons for the leave in the first place.

-If your employer is covered by FMLA and you are an eligible employee under the statute, then your employer cannot deny your request as long as you comply with FMLA's notice and certification requirements and haven't already exhausted your leave for the relevant 12-month period.
+If your employer is covered by FMLA and you're an eligible employee under the statute, then your employer can't deny your request as long as you comply with FMLA's notice and certification requirements and haven't already exhausted your leave for the relevant 12-month period.

 No, but there are a few exceptions.
 Employers can't interfere with the rights conferred under the FMLA, and employers can't use FMLA leave as a negative factor in any employment decisions such as promotions or terminations.
 Employers can sometimes deny reinstatement to certain highly-paid, salaried workers, known as "key" employees.

-No, employers cannot retaliate against an employee for alleging a violation of FMLA.
+No, employers can't retaliate against an employee for alleging a violation of FMLA.

-If an employee is eligible for a bonus prior to taking FMLA leave, the employer cannot use the leave as a justification for denying the bonus.
-An employer does not have to count the time on FMLA towards a bonus or any accrual of benefits or seniority.
+If an employee is eligible for a bonus prior to taking FMLA leave, the employer can't use the leave as a justification for denying the bonus.
+However, an employer doesn't have to count the time on FMLA towards a bonus or any accrual of benefits or seniority.